dannystey/dev-fe-onboarding/src/fundamentals-1.md

 Download the HTML5 Boilerplate and extract it into your empty local repository.
 Commit and push it into the repository with git.

-> Would explain and show some first commands to get familiar with git?
+?> *TODO* Would explain and show some first commands to get familiar with git?

 ### Questions
 - What's Git?